Robinyo/serendipity/docs/developer.md

 Let's check, launch the [Flowable Identity Management](http://localhost:8080/flowable-task) web application and sign in using the default username: **flowable** and password: **test**

+Click on the 'Privileges' tab and then click 'Access the REST API' in the sidemenu:

 <p align="center">
   <img src="https://github.com/Robinyo/serendipity/blob/master/screen-shots/flowable-idm-privileges.png">
 </p>

+You should see two users with access to the REST API: `flowable` and `flowable-rest`

 #### Flowable-related Blog Posts